sahiga/developer.box.com/guides/embed/box-view/setup.md

 ---
 # Setup

 Before uploading files to Box and previewing them using Box View, a Box application must be created and an access token be generated for that application.

 ## Create App Token App

-Box View uses an authentication mechanism called **App Token Auth** to host files directly within the application as opposed to a specific Box user.
+Box View uses an authentication mechanism called **App Token Auth** to store files directly within the account of the application as opposed to a specific Box user.
 This permits the previewing of files without having to associate the content with a user.

 The first step is to create the application and authorize it through your admin to begin making API requests to Box.

 <CTA to="guide://applications/custom-apps/app-token-setup/">
 Setup and authorize App Token app